-Share based compensation expense decreased in the three months ended 31 March 2018 compared to the same three months in 2017.
+Share based compensation expense decreased in the three months ended 30 June 2018 compared to the same three months in 2017.
 In February 2017, 6 million options were granted, one third of which vested immediately with an additional one third vesting on each subsequent anniversary until they are fully vested in February 2019.
 There was no similar grant in 2018.
 The current period expense relates to options granted in previous years.

-Foreign exchange gain
+Foreign exchange (loss) / gain

-The foreign exchange gain recorded in operating expenses for the three months ended 31 March 2018 and for the three month to 31 March 2017 is attributed to favourable movements to the US Dollar since 31 December 2017 and 31 December 2016 respectively.
+The foreign exchange loss recorded in operating expenses for the three months ended 30 June 2018 is attributed to unfavorable movements to the US Dollar since 31 March 2018.
+There were favorable movements in to the US Dollar in the same three-month period in 2017.

-Fair value loss - outstanding warrant
+Fair value gain - outstanding warrant

-There is a fair value loss from the three months ended 31 March 2018 and 2017.
-The primary factor associated with this valuation was Falcon's share price (as quoted on the TSX-V), which moved from CDN9.0 cents at 31 December 2016 to CDN43.0 cents at 31 March 2017, resulting in a significant expense in the 2017 period.
-For the expense recognised for the three months ended 31 March 2018, it was driven by the movement in the share price increase from 31 December 2017 of CDN31.5 cents to CDN33.5 cents at 31 March 2018.
+There is an increase on the fair value gain of the outstanding warrant from the three months ended 30 June 2017 to the three months ended 30 June 2018.
+The primary factor associated with this valuation was Falcon's share price (as quoted on the TSX-V), which moved from CDN43.0 cents at 31 March 2017 to CDN38.5 cents at 30 June 2017.
+For the same three months in 2018, Falcon's share price decreased from CDN33.5 cents at 31 March 2018 to CDN31.5 cents at 30 June 2018, resulting in a movement in the gain period on period.